THE BEST RESTAURANTS IN CINQUE TERRE: THE COMPLETE GUIDE TO DISCOVERING EXACTLY WHERE TO EAT LIKE A LOCAL AND WHAT TO EAT

 Restaurants in Cinque Terre can be a bit of a tourist trap.

-There are so many to chose from, and because Cinque Terre has now become so crowded especially in the summer, it can be hard for outsiders to pick the best places to eat.
+There are so many to choose from, and because Cinque Terre has now become so crowded, especially in the summer, it can be challenging for outsiders to pick the best places to eat.

 But here I come to the rescue.

 I am going to share with you the best restaurants in Cinque Terre.
-And not the top-rated by tourists, but the top places that locals recommend their best friends.
+And not the top-rated by tourists, but the top places locals recommend to their best friends.

 Best restaurants in Riomaggiore

-Rio Bistrot: For the perfect seafood dinner with a view of the harbor.
-Make sure you book a table here, or you won’t get a spot (this is true for most restaurants in Cinque Terre, unless you are prepared to wait for a long time).
-The menu changes every few days, to make the most of the local ingredients available.
+Rio Bistrot: For the perfect seafood dinner with a harbor view.
+Make sure you book a table here, or you won’t get a spot (this is true for most restaurants in Cinque Terre unless you are prepared to wait for a long time).
+The menu changes every few days to make the most of the local ingredients available.
 You need to try the homemade pasta with mussels (called muscoli here).

 Via San Giacomo 10, 19017 Riomaggiore, Italy; +39 0187 920616